Reno Nursing Home Abuse Lawyers

 The elderly, and their families, have the right to expect that nursing homes will do everything reasonably possible to protect their residents.
 Seniors should be able to rely on quality care and the pleasure of enjoying their family and friends.
 They shouldn’t have to worry that a nursing home staff member might try to take advantage of them or punish them just for being old.
 Seniors should be able to trust that nursing homes will take proactive steps to stop all types of abuse.

-At Claggett & Sykes Law Firm, our Reno nursing home lawyers understand the steps long-term care facilities should take to protect their residents.
+At Claggett & Sykes Trial Lawyers, our Reno nursing home lawyers understand the steps long-term care facilities should take to protect their residents.
 We represent seniors who are mistreated, the families of loved ones when a family member dies due to abuse or neglect, and the guardians of any seniors who can’t handle their own affairs.
 We seek to hold nursing homes accountable for the senior you love and for all the other seniors in the home.
 We’ll help assert your rights so your loved ones can enjoy their remaining years.

 How much of a danger is nursing home abuse?